jxskiss/gothrifter/README.md

   - separate kitclient & kitserver files for each service
   - merge encoder & decoder methods into ttypes and service files

+- Restructure the template files

 - Generate main.go file optionally by command line option

+- Examples to use this library and framework

+- [v] Register service for KitServer (service discovery)

+- Rename the `Server` implementation as `SimpleServer`

+- Rename project to thriftkit

 - Generate more user-friendly client library
   - reference: google calendar api sdk

-- Examples to use this library and framework

-- Register service for KitServer (service discovery)